mfawadakbar/ChatGPT-promises-and-pitfalls/ideas.md

 - Recursively sorts a stack of integers that you randomly generated [https://www.techiedelight.com/recursive-solution-sort-stack/]

 #### Implementation
-- Implements a linked list data structure in python Code Retrieved From [https://www.geeksforgeeks.org/python-linked-list/]
+- Implements a linked list data structure in python Code Retrieved From: [https://www.geeksforgeeks.org/python-linked-list/]
 - creates an arbitrarily long linked list of random numbers.
 - creates and randomly populates an arbitrarily large binary search tree
 - Creates a representation of a matrix using lists, and that provides basic functionality such as adding a row to the matrix or deleting a row from it
-- Implements a binary search tree in a class Code Retrieved From [https://blog.boot.dev/computer-science/binary-search-tree-in-python/]
+- Implements a binary search tree in a class Code Retrieved From: [https://blog.boot.dev/computer-science/binary-search-tree-in-python/]

 Library: [https://pypi.org/project/datasets/]
 [https://fcpython.com/data-analysis-crash-course]